Leedehai/Craft/README.md

 - observer: the program (client) that runs commands and capture commands' output,
 - recorder: the program (server) that logs reports sent by observers.

 The recorder is an event-driven server, as opposed to a multiprocessing/multithreading one, because the number of observers trying to send data to it at (almost) the same time is potentially large.
+The server does not reply with ACK to clients.

+In a highly concurrent situation, a client's connection request might be refused by the server, due to a limited backlog size on the server's socket.
+Therefore, the client would try connection 3 times before aborting.
+That being said, normally one attempt is sufficient, and this claim is backed up by section 2 in [perf](perf/README.md).

 Each (interested) command in Makefile will be invoked by the observer, and a Makefile may contain a fairly large amount of commands.
 Therefore, it is crucial that each observer only adds a **[minimal runtime overhead]**.
 Therefore, the observer is written in C. Fear not, however - if the manager finds the observer is not compiled or is out-of-date, it will automatically compile it for you.